Medical Outreach Clinic – Serving the Community

 Cultural safety is at the heart of what we do.
 We offer opportunities to connect with Indigenous cultural supports, including traditional healing practices, ceremony, and cultural navigators.

-Who You’ll Meet on the Van
+Who You’ll Meet at the Clinic

 - Cultural Navigator – Offering culturally safe support, traditional knowledge, and connections to Indigenous healing practices and ceremony.